spiritphyz/AWS-Serverless-Guides/guides/Creating-CloudFront-Distributions.md

 ---

-## Creating a Distribution
+## Create a Distribution for the Origin Bucket
 1. Log into the AWS Management Console and search for [CloudFront](https://console.aws.amazon.com/cloudfront/home?#)
-2. "Create Distribution" button > Web delivery method > "Get Started" button
+1. "Create Distribution" button > Web delivery method > "Get Started" button
-3. Origin Domain Name: DO NOT choose your S3 bucket from the dropdown list
+1. Origin Domain Name: **DO NOT** choose your S3 bucket from the dropdown list
-    * Put in the **Static Website Hosting** endpoint.
+    * Put in the [Static Website Hosting](./AWS-CLI-Cheatsheet.md#notes-on-static-website-hosting-links) endpoint.
     * The endpoint will have `-website-` in its name, like:
       * `example.com.s3-website-us-west-1.amazonaws.com`
-4. Origin ID: will automatically fill in if you pick your S3 bucket
+1. Origin ID: will automatically fill in if you pick your S3 bucket
-5. Enable HTTPS
+1. Enable HTTPS
     * Viewer Protocol Policy: Redirect HTTP to HTTPS
-6. Set Minimum TTL to be 1 hour before CloudFront fetches from the origin
+1. Set Minimum TTL to be 1 hour before CloudFront fetches from the origin
     * Object Caching: Customize
     * Minimum TTL: 3600
-7. Enable GZIP
+1. Enable GZIP
     * Compress Objects Automatically: Yes
-8. Price Class: "Use Only U.S., Canada and Europe"
+1. Price Class: "Use Only U.S., Canada and Europe"
     * If your servics aren't available outside the U.S., then you should pick this lower price class
-9. Default Root Object: `index.html`
+1. Default Root Object: `index.html`
     * If React Router can't handle loading `domain.com/index.html` without showing an error, then leave this value blank
-10. Click "Create Distribution" button
+1. Click "Create Distribution" button

 ## Customizing Error Pages
 One strategy for a simpler website is to redirect 404 and 500 errors to the main index page.
 This may not be desirable if you are trying to use analytics to find broken links.